“Motives”

 Pleasure (enjoyment): To make the other person involved in the argument see that I am right by winning the fight.

-Righteous Motivation
+Righteous Motivation:

 Passion (emotional energy spent): Loving others according to my Master Jesus’ command to love one another.